 Diabetes is a serious disease affecting people of all ages.
 It is a disease in which the body does not produce insulin, or the body cannot properly use the insulin it produces.
-In 2020, 29% of Canadians (about 11 million people) were living with prediabetes or diabetes; 80 to 90% of these people have type 2 diabetes.
+In 2022, 30% of Canadians (about 11.7 million people) were living with prediabetes or diabetes.

 The good news is there has been significant research into lifestyle factors and dietary patterns to help manage and treat diabetes.

 - Diabetes is a disease in which your body can’t produce insulin, or your body can’t properly use the insulin it produces.

 - Insulin is a hormone produced by your pancreas and is necessary to regulate the amount of sugar (or glucose) in your blood.